Siege of Haddington: July 1548

+The first Scottish effort to raise an army to expel the English from Haddington had limited success.
+On 20 July 1548, a justiciary court held St Mary's Abbey ordered Archibald Hamilton of Raploch and the bailies of Lesmahagow to punish tenants in that barony for not joining the force besieging the town.

 French and Scottish troops began to seriously besiege the town in July 1548.
+Jean de Beaugué described Highland soldiers, followers of the Earl of Argyll, who wore dyed shirts "and a certain light covering made of wool of various colours", considered an early reference to tartan plaids.
 On 5 July 1548 Mary of Guise held a council at nearby Elvingston or "Herdmandston", and the next day went to Clerkington, where the French and Italians were making a fortified camp and had demolished a bridge over the River Tyne.
 The French troops prepared ladders for an assault on the town.
 The English army outside the town made plans to get supplies to the defenders.

 An English soldier Thomas Holcroft reported that on 8 July, Pedro de Gamboa's mounted arquebusiers, commanded by another Spanish captain, Pedro de Negro, and other soldiers rode through French lines from Linton bridge to relieve the siege.
 Negro's exploit was described in a Spanish chronicle now known as the Chronicle of Henry VIII.
 The chronicle relates that the Spanish and English cavalrymen rode into Haddington carrying bags of gunpowder.
 Rather than return to Linton through enemy lines, they slaughtered their own horses outside the town gates, and after the French and Scottish had withdrawn, Pedro de Negro buried them in three pits.
+Odet de Selve wrote that Somerset told him about the exploit of 400 arquebusiers who carried powder into the town to relieve the shortage.

 Mary of Guise came to view the siege on 9 July and swooned in a faint when a cannon shot landed near her and injured some of her companions.
 On the other side of the country, Mary, Queen of Scots embarked with Nicolas Durand de Villegaignon at Dumbarton Castle for France.

 Thomas Palmer and Holcroft discovered that German gunners working with the Scots were building a platform for artillery in the church tower.
 At this time the English inside Haddington were countermining against the French and Scottish siegeworks.
 A Scots force joined the French troops on 16 July to storm the town but were driven away by cannon fire.
-Following this set-back, the French officer d'Essé ordered the heavy guns to be withdrawn on 17 July.
+Following this set-back, the French officer André de Montalembert, Sieur d'Essé ordered the heavy guns to be withdrawn on 17 July.
 With rumours of English reinforcement, Methven took the Scottish and French guns to Edinburgh and Leith, while d'Essé kept the camp.
 D'Essé made his feelings known to Arran; that an earlier decisive assault before the English had time to entrench would have been the best action.
-The English military engineer, Thomas Pettit, Surveyor of Calais, was captured and taken to Edinburgh to be held for ransom by André de Montalembert.
+The English military engineer, Thomas Pettit, Surveyor of Calais, was captured and taken to Edinburgh to be held for ransom by d'Essé.